dell/omnia/control_plane/roles/control_plane_rhsm/files/readme.txt

-This folder is used for openstack-rhsm role.
+This folder is used to clone openstack-rhsm role.